kit-data-manager/BaReDemo/README.md

 * Apache Maven 3
 * Build of the [KIT Data Manager 1.2 base](https://github.com/kit-data-manager/base) project

+Before building KIT Data Manager 1.2 you have to change the file `UserInterface/AdminUI/pom.xml` by changing the packaging type from `war` to `jar`.

 After building KIT Data Manager 1.2 base and obtaining the sources of the BaReDemo, change to the folder where the sources are located, e.g. /home/user/BaReDemo.
 Edit the file `makeDist.sh` and set JAVA_HOME and MAVEN_HOME according to your local installation.
 Afterwars, just call:

 ```